The Invisible Audience

 A milestone in therapy is when a client finally realizes, "Hey!
 Wait a minute!
 Nobody really cares that much how I dress, what I say, or what I think!
 The real audience--the real critic I've been trying to placate and avoid all my life--is me!"

 This insight--"The invisible audience is a fantasy, the audience that affects me the most is me!"--can open the door to reorganizing your whole life:

 - Instead of dressing for the invisible audience, you can put on clothes you like seeing yourself in.

 - Instead of trying to interact so the invisible audience doesn't think you're stupid or unpleasant, you can relate in ways you enjoy seeing yourself relate.

 - Instead of walking through the world trying not to offend the invisible audience, you can walk through the world in ways you enjoy seeing yourself walk through the world.

-Sometimes the simple intervention of, “It looks like you really care what the invisible audience thinks about you!” is enough to turn a self-critical moment completely on its head.
+Sometimes simply considering, "It looks like I'm really worried what the invisible audience thinks about me right now!" is enough to turn a self-critical moment completely on its head.